Animal husbandry is the science or a branch of agriculture that is concerned with the production, taking care of, and breeding of farm animals.

 Apiculture refers to the bee farming practice and the word comes from the Latin word- ‘apis’ which means bee.
 So, it involves taking care and management of honey bees to produce honey and the wax.
 Honey possesses wonderful healing properties and can reduce ulcers, regulate blood sugar, lessen digestive problems, treat coughs, and sore throats.
 Apiculture ensures a safe place for the bees to work and live.
 Bees are essential for us too as these are engaged in pollination for our food sources.
 Having bee farming in place, it provides an environment for studying their habitat and behavior.

-2. What are the main types of animal husbandry practices?
+2. What are the main objectives of animal husbandry?

-4. What are some everyday examples of animal husbandry?
+4. What is the importance of animal husbandry?

-6. How does selective breeding help improve livestock in animal husbandry?
+5. What is selective breeding in animal husbandry?

-8. How is modern technology changing the field of animal husbandry?
+8. What is the role of nutrition in animal husbandry?